netodotcom/netodotcom.github.io/src/content/blog/Threads.md

 Consider another scenario of a computer with two cores where four programs are currently running simultaneously.
 In this case, program 1 and program 2 are using core 1, and program 3 and program 4 are using core 2.
 Let's assume that program 1 has high priority; then, it can be assigned to the entire core 1 while the other programs share core 2.

+# Threads synchronization

+Techniques like lock, semaphore and synchronization can be utilized to manage resources and resolve concurrency problems effectively.

+Click <a href="https://github.com/netodotcom/threads/tree/main/Conflicts" target="_blank" rel="noopener noreferrer">here</a> to see these examples and understand how they can be used.

+# Threads states

+Threads can be in some states:

+* #### New
+    > When thread has been created but not yet started.

+* #### Runnable
+    > When thread has been started and ready to be executed but it may not be currently running.

+* #### Blocked
+    > When thread is temporary unable to run for specific reason.

+* #### Waiting
+    > When thread is waiting for a condition or event to occur.

+* #### Timed waiting
+    > When thread is waiting for a specific period of time.

+    <a href="https://github.com/netodotcom/threads/blob/main/Sleep/Sleep.java" target="_blank" rel="noopener noreferrer">Here</a> is an example of using the 'sleep' method to put a thread in timed waiting state.

+* #### Terminated
+    > When thread finish because it was completed or termined due to an exepction or error.